populse_mia.data_manager package

 Return the date of creation of the project.

-string of the date of creation of the project if it’s not Unnamed project, otherwise empty string
+The date of creation of the project if it’s not Unnamed project, otherwise empty string

 Return a Filter object from its name.